openswoop/isqool/README.md

 ---

 Scrapes [historical course data](https://banner.unf.edu/pls/nfpo/wksfwbs.p_dept_schd) from UNF into a format suitable for visualization or analysis.
-Given a course code, this script will generate a CSV file from (and also cache in a local SQLite database) the following data:
+Given a course code or professor's N#, this script will generate a CSV file from (and also cache in a local SQLite database) the following data:
 * ISQ rating distributions
 * Grade distributions
 * Course schedules